kormax/apple-home-key/README.md

 There are two problems solving which could help complete the reverse-engineering:
 1. Analysing HomeKit traffic on a real lock:
-    Right now we know which data is being written and read from a lock as HomeKit does it even with a virtual lock, being able to look at communication with a real device (I assume it can be done via a BLE HomeKit MITM) could help us to understand data structures more in-depth;
+    Right now we know which data is being written to a lock as HomeKit does it even with a virtual lock, being able to look at communication with a real device (I assume it can be done via a BLE HomeKit MITM) could help us to understand data structures more in-depth;
 2. Decrypting NFC data:
-    Data transferred in NFC protocol is encrypted using a common derived key.
-As of now we know how to get the keys, but a problem remains regarding the KDF, as Apple have switched up the static values in order to make reverse-engineering more difficult.
+    Response data transferred in STANDARD command is encrypted using a common derived key.
+As of now we know how to get the key generation components, but a problem remains regarding the KDF, as Apple have switched up the static values in order to make reverse-engineering more difficult.
 This is the main issue regarding the protocol.
 Possible solutions could involve:
     - Brute forcing possible static shared info part variants, knowing all keys and an approximate decrypted data format.
 If a combination of words is used this is doeable, otherwise pure luck or SOL.
     - A divine intervention.

 If you can help with any of the issues, I'm ready to cooperate and provide sample data.
 Feel free to create an issue or a PR.

-**Information published here is not in final form.
-Many ammendments are planned to be done throughout this week to make this document fully self-sufficient**
+**Information published here is not in final form**

 # Overview